 Government guidelines regarding the means of escape for disabled people states that where tracked chairs are the preferred method of escape, the responsible person will provide them.
 For a member of staff it should ideally be easily accessible and included in their Personal Emergency Evacuation Plan (PEEP).

-For buildings were the majority of those are visitors / members of the public, it is advisable to place evacuation chairs at suitable refuge areas within them and close to the means of escape for that building.
+For buildings were the majority of those are visitors / members of the public, it is advisable to place the emergency exit equipment at suitable refuge areas within them and close to the means of escape for that building.

 It is an expensive exercise to place one chair on every staircase on every floor for the ‘just in case’ scenario which is why the fire risk assessment is so important.
 It should identify what is the most acceptable solution based on the current fire safety measures in place, the building layout and any individual circumstances.

-Find out whether you require evacuation chairs at your premises by clicking here.
+Find out whether you require escape chairs at your premises by clicking here.

-If you’re still unsure how many evacuation chairs you require, Evacusafe can provide you with a FREE site assessments.
+If you’re still unsure how many emergency withdrawal chairs you require, Evacusafe can provide you with a FREE site assessments.
 Please contact us directly to arrange.